Self Control Activities – How to Not Eat Cake

 Do something more boring at the end of your gaming session.
 You are more likely to remember the first and last moments of something and not so much the middle.

 Your brain will latch on to the boring moment and give you less drive to do the activity it remembers as boring.

 When it comes to self-control activities, few tops the list besides meditation.
 It provides many benefits besides a calm mind.

 Find time to be alone.
 Maybe 30 minutes, where you can think about anything and everything.
 What this does is get your mind off of the activity or thing in question.
-It allows you to ponder whether you need it.
+It allows you to ponder what you need to.

 Besides meditation you can:

 - Find a wonderful view and look at it for a long time

 As you can see, it’s easy to find activities to fill the time.
 And really, that’s all that’s needed when trying to control yourself.

 All in all, find something that works for you.
 Try everything.
 Reward yourself and find an enforcer.
 Those two things are key.